AdaptivaHub/adaptiva-be/docs/requirements/file-upload.md

 ## Notes
 - The first row of the file is assumed to be headers
-- For Excel files, only the first (active) sheet is processed
 - Column names are preserved as-is (including spaces and special characters)
 - The file_id is valid only for the current server session (in-memory storage)